Xenoxide/3d/README.md

 test_functions.c is only for testing matrix.h.

 If you aren't using linux then do the correct thing that you're supposed to do.

+## Nice
+Despite all this, I learned a lot doing this.
+I still don't completely understand them but I can tame pointers and arrays a bit more.

+Doing this brought back my interest in doing stuff like this.
+Before I was fixated on chemistry but now I want to wield the power of the computer.
+This might not last long, but even if I stop, I will still have learned something.
+And I think that's fine.